-- Daily Question.
-Use overhead projector or write question on the board. - (This is a student writing activity.
-Students are to write answers to daily questions in their notebooks upon arrival.) - A copy of the movie "Stargate" or "Raiders of the Lost Ark" and a DVD player - Overhead transparency of Map of Egypt - Materials needed to make Map Puzzles - Heavy paper or cardboard stock to which the students can glue their maps Glue, scissors (students should have these in their desks, but have extra on hand) Business-sized envelopes-one per student A box or bag to use to collect envelopes - Reproducible: Map of Egypt
+• Daily Question.
+Use overhead or write question on the chalkboard.
+(This is a student writing activity.
+Students are to write answers to daily questions in their notebooks upon arrival.)

+- VHS player & VHS copy of the movie "Stargate" or "Raiders of the Lost Ark" or DVD player & DVD of the same movies

+- Overhead transparency of Map of Egypt

+- Materials needed to make Map Puzzles

+Heavy paper or cardboard stock to which the students can glue their maps

+Glue, scissors (students should have these in their desks, but have extra on hand.)

+Business Sized Envelopes one per student

+A box or bag to use to collect envelopes

+- Reproducible Map of Egypt